 - Hearts of Iron 2 depicts this process with its military commanders: each successive promotion (which is required to allow them to command larger armies or fleets) reduces their skill level.
 Therefore, an excellent Major-General (skill level 4), who commands one division, can be promoted three times to become a mediocre Field Marshal (skill level 1), who commands twelve divisions.
 (Fortunately, skill level cannot fall below 0.)

-- Stanley the Plaid of Erf World is an excellent frontline fighter and squad leader who wields a weapon forged by the gods.
-Once he 'earns' a promotion to Overlord, he is totally incompetant at his new role.
-Worse, since his entire side is a Keystone Army with him as the keystone, he can't go out and use his real skills lest he die in battle and doom his entire kingdom.
+- Stanley the Plaid of Erfworld is an excellent frontline fighter and squad leader who wields a weapon forged by the gods.
+Once he earns a promotion to Overlord, he is totally incompetent at his new role.
+Worse, since his entire side is a Keystone Army with him as the keystone, he can't go out and use his real skills lest he die in battle and doom his entire kingdom, since he steadfastly refuses to name an heir.

-- Airachnid of Transformers Prime is a lethal hunter, and masterful solo operative.
+- Airachnid is a lethal hunter, and masterful solo operative.
 Her skills however do not translate well into command, and she has proven to be rather incompetent when placed in charge.

 - In an episode of Family Guy where Chris briefly took over Peter's job he proved so much better at it he got promoted.
-But his new position was so far beyond him that he had a heart attack from stress.
+However, due to downsizing at the workplace, Chris ended up saddled with more work, causing him to work himself to the ground, lose sleep, take up drinking before he got a heart attack from stress.

-- A Real Life example of this would be General John B. Hood of the Confederate States of America during the American Civil War.
-An excellent brigade and division commander, he was merely competant at the corps level and performed poorly while in command of an army.
+- General John B. Hood of the Confederate States of America during The American Civil War.
+An excellent brigade and division commander, he was merely competent at the corps level and performed poorly while in command of an army.

 - General Sir Redvers Buller, VC.
 Buller made his reputation with some really fearless battlefield behaviour that deservedly won him Britain's highest honour.
 Unfortunately it also won him promotion in line with this trope.
 When he was immediately subordinate to a better field commander, he did as well as any other general.
 Left to his own devices, not so much.
 The fact that the 'd' in his forename is silent meant that he got called "Reverse" Buller after his disasters in the Boer War.
 Again, deservedly.